 The Aedes mosquito tends to bite during the daytime.
 This is different to the mosquitoes which transmit certain other infections such as malaria, which bite at night.

-The Aedes mosquito can also carry other infections, such as chikungunya fever and dengue fever.
+The Aedes mosquito can also carry other infections, such as chikungunya fever and dengue.
 These infections tend to occur in the same parts of the world, where this particular mosquito is mostly found.

 What are the symptoms of Zika virus?